speckled gecko of lowland forest remnants

 Habitat

 Native forests, scrublands, and rocky outcrops.
-Prefers habitats with plenty of rocks and crevices for shelter, and trees or shrubs for climbing.
-Often found under bark, in rock piles, and in coastal vegetation.
+Prefers habitats with rocks and crevices for shelter.
 Tolerant of disturbed habitats.

 Range

-New Zealand - found throughout the North Island, particularly in the southern North Island and the Wellington region.
-Most common in lowland forests, scrublands, and rocky outcrops.
+Found throughout North Island, particularly in southern North Island and Wellington region.
+Common in lowland forests and rocky outcrops.

 Endemism